 1. Consumption preferences

 The output of the economy is expressed as GDP – Gross Domestic Product.
 There are multiple ways to define what the GDP is, but for this article, we use the following definition – GDP the sum of all income paid to persons (not to the companies, but the natural persons).
-So, the persons are receiving an income and then they decide how much to consume or to invest/save.
+So, the people are receiving an income, and then they decide how much to consume or to invest/save.